-Historic murder bid: Warren Uata Kiwi imprisoned for nine years
+Historic attempted murder bid: Warren Uata Kiwi imprisoned for nine years

-The fact Warren Uata Kiwi was "a gunman for hire" could not be downplayed, a judge in the High Court at Rotorua said this morning .
+The fact Warren Uata Kiwi was "a gunman for hire" could not be downplayed, a judge in the High Court at Rotorua said this morning.

-Justice Pheroze Jagoes was sentencing Tauranga man Kiwi, 59, to nine years jail time for the attempted murder of Karl Anders Nyman in the driveway of his Ōwhata, Rotorua, home in July 2002.
+Justice Pheroze Jagose was sentencing Tauranga man Kiwi, 59, to nine years' jail time for the attempted murder of Karl Anders Nyman in the driveway of his Ōwhata, Rotorua, home in July 2002.

 He added an additional two-and-a-half years for the charge of conspiring with unknown others to commit Nyman's murder.
 Kiwi was found guilty of both counts by a jury in the same court in September.